 The effective pay-out for this arrangement is c.
-2.65% of HUL turnover (FY 22), comprising of

-- (a) Trademark royalty of c.
-0.4%

-- (b) Technology royalty of c.
-1.3% and

-- (c) Fees for central services of c.
+2.65% of paid by similar FMCG peers, (iii) the external consultant's HUL turnover (FY 22), comprising of report showing HUL rates are competitive within the benchmark range and (iv) approval and recommendation (a) Trademark royalty of c.
+0.4% of the Audit Committee, the new royalty and central (b) Technology royalty of c.
+1.3% and services arrangement effective from 1st February, 2023, was duly approved by the Board at its meeting held on 19th (c) Fees for central services of c.
 1%.
+January, 2023 and will be in force for a period of 5 years.